Outcomes in Nonsyndromic Thoracic Aortic Aneurysm

 Patients with nonsyndromic TAA are more likely to present with aortic dissection, and patients with MFS and nonsyndromic TAA have higher rates of mortality than those with BAV.
 A risk score can be used to identify patients at increased risk of mortality.

 This large prospective study compares clinical characteristics and outcomes between patients with TAA and nonsyndromic genetic aortopathy as compared to TAA related to syndromic genetic aortopathies such as BAV or MFS.
 Significant differences in presentation and outcomes were observed between groups, and MFS and nonsyndromic aortopathy patients were observed to have higher rates of mortality as compared to those with BAV.
 The results were used to derive a clinical risk score that may be helpful to assess mortality risk in TAA with genetic aortopathy, although independent validation is needed to confirm these findings.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: Aneurysm, Dissecting, Aortic Aneurysm, Aortic Aneurysm, Thoracic, Cardiac Surgical Procedures, Dissection, Heart Defects, Congenital, Heart Valve Diseases, Marfan Syndrome, Mortality, Risk, Vascular Diseases